Join Pack 907

 Religious Affiliation

 Cub Scouts is a values-based program that includes a Duty to God in the Scout Oath, but the Pack is open to all faiths and to families of all religious backgrounds.
 Each family interprets Duty to God in a way that fits their beliefs.
-Pack meetings and events are not religious services.
-Our chartered organization is American Legion Post 290, but families do not need to be affiliated with the Legion to join.

 Frequently Asked Questions